CampusLabs/servo/README.md

 **request**
 ```
 GET /path/to/resource[-routine][.extension]
+  [?servoKey=servoKey[&ttl=seconds][&filename=contentDispositionFilename]]
 ```

 No authentication is required for this request.
 If specific image at the requested size and extension has yet to be generated, it will be generated on the fly, otherwise the cloudfront cache should catch it.
+If authenticated, will redirect to a signed URL for the requested resource.

 **response**
 ```